The Paper (2025 TV series): Development

 In January 2024, it was announced that Greg Daniels, the developer of the American mockumentary sitcom The Office, was developing a follow-up series set in a new office with new characters, but based in the same fictional universe as the original series.
-In March 2024, it was announced that the series would be co-created by Daniels and Michael Koman.
+In March 2024, it was announced that the spinoff series would be co-created by Daniels and Michael Koman.

 In May 2024, it was announced that Peacock had ordered the untitled comedy mockumentary series co-created by Daniels and Koman, which will feature the fictional documentary crew that followed the Scranton branch of Dunder Mifflin, follow a declining historic Midwestern newspaper and its publisher try to resurrect itself with volunteer reporters.
 In June 2024, the series title was revealed to be The Paper.
 Production of the series began in July 2024.
 The fictional newspaper around which the series is based was later revealed to be called The Truth Teller, located in Toledo, Ohio.

 The series is executive produced by Greg Daniels, Michael Koman, Ricky Gervais, Stephen Merchant, Howard Klein, and Ben Silverman.
 Production companies involved with the series are Universal Television.
 In September 2025, ahead of the series premiere, Peacock renewed the series for a second season.

 Casting

 In April 2024, it was announced that Domhnall Gleeson and Sabrina Impacciatore would be starring in the series.
 In September 2024, Melvin Gregg, Chelsea Frei and Ramona Young joined the cast.
 The following month, Gbemisola Ikumelo, Alex Edelman, Tim Key, and Eric Rahill were cast, with Allan Havey, Nancy Lenehan, Molly Ephraim and Tracy Letts added to the recurring cast in November.
 In February 2025, it was announced that Oscar Nunez would be reprising his role as Oscar Martinez from The Office.
+In June 2026, it was announced that Jon Lovitz, Andy Richter, Lisa Gilroy, Matt Braunger, Toks Olagundoye and Phil Hendrie would guest star in the second season.

 Release

 The Paper premiered on Peacock on September 4, 2025, with all 10 episodes.
 It made its broadcast debut on NBC on November 10, 2025.
+The second season is scheduled to be released on September 9, 2026.

 In Australia, it streams on Binge and airs on Foxtel.
 In the UK and Ireland, it streams on Now and airs on Sky UK.
 In Canada, it streams on StackTV and aired on Showcase.